-Digital recorders or Digital sensors models.
+Digital Recorder or Digital Sensors.
 Which is right for you?

 The Gecko is all about class-leading user experience, but it has the performance to match.
 Here's an overview of the tech specs.